dcjshih/486-project/README.md

 5. `Retrieval_tests.py`: This is the file that was used to test the search engine.
 6. `templates/index.html` and `static/app.js`: These contain the front-end of the search engine
 7. `index_old.html`: This is a deprecated version of the front-end.
 This version is a bit more sophisticated, but ran us into problems to connect with the front-end, so we constructed a more simple version.
 A next step could be to re-implement this front-end to the back-end.
+8. `websites_data.csv`: Raw dataset
-8. `website_embeddings.pt`: This file contains the embeddings related to each website.
+9. `website_embeddings.pt`: This file contains the embeddings related to each website.
 It can be used to calculate cosine similarity with the query embedding.
-9. `fine_tune_model.ipynb`: This file contains the code for preprocessing, creating the dataset for fine-tuning, and fine-tuning the MiniLM model.
+10. `fine_tune_model.ipynb`: This file contains the code for preprocessing, creating the dataset for fine-tuning, and fine-tuning the MiniLM model.

 ## Crawler
 # Features